-How To: Report VAT to a Tax Authority
+How To: Report GST to a US Tax Authority

-This topic describes the reports in Finance and Operations, Business edition that you can use to submit information about value-added tax (VAT) amounts for sales and purchases to tax authorities in your region.
+This topic describes the reports in Business Central that you can use to submit information about value-added tax (VAT) amounts for sales and purchases to tax authorities in your region.

 You can use the following reports :